bjss-data-academy/apache-spark-databricks/streaming.md

 The modes differ in how the existing data is treated. `Append` adds to it. `Update` overwrites it. `Complete` rewrites it.

-## Fault tolerance features
-Things can go wrong with real-time data capture.
-Spark builds in some fault-tolerance features.

-### Checkpointing and write-ahead logs
-Before Spark makes a change to some data, it writes a log entry saying what change it is about to make.
-This is a _write-ahead log entry_.

-If there is a problem after this, the log entry will persist.
-Spark can then recover from the problem, and have a record of the data that needs to be included.

-### Idempotent sinks
-_Idempotence_ means that an operation can be applied multiple times without changing the end result.

-Many things are not idempotent.
-Say I want to pay only £10 into my bank, but I accidentally hit the `pay #10` buttone twice. £20 will go into my bank - not what I wanted to do at all.
-We need to make this button idempotent, so that we can press it as many times as we like, and still only have the bank balance go up by £10.

-Spark adds idempotence to write operations.
-This avoids accidental duplication of results data.

-### Replayable data sources
-What happens if real-time data fails to be captured?

-Normally, that data is simply lost forever.
-We were looking the other way at the critical moment.

-Spark adds some features to allow a data source to be _replayed_.
-We can ask for the data to be repeated to us.

 ## Aggregations
 We have seen how dataframes support [aggregate operations](/transforming-data.md) like sum and average.